Skip to content

 Schedule

 The PEL Study process began in June 2021 and is expected to conclude in 2025.
-Please note that dates in the graphic below are subject to change.
+Please note that the dates in the graphic below are subject to change.